SimonSubokLee/ston-docs-son/admin/monitoring_stats.kr.rst

 -  ``<DirDepth> (default: 0)``

-   Collect statistics of each directory.
+   Collects statistics of each directory.
    If this is set to 0, all statistics are collected in the root(/) directory.
    If this is set to 1, statistics are collected in every first depth directory.